-FAIR HOUSING PLAN FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS RESPONSIBLE Party METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) ACTIONS REGIONAL ACTION ITEMS 1 Establish a Central Texas Regional Fair Housing Working Group (Working Group) made up of staff from each of the 10 entities to collaborate and coordinate on implementation regional fair housing goals and affordable housing interests.
-The Group will consult with area experts on housing equity and economic opportunity, K-12 educational leaders, local and regional transit providers, and public works staff.
-This Group will be facilitated by a Travis County Health and Human Services employee team.
-The group will meet quarterly, and be governed by a group charter and 5 year work plan that will be established to guide the work of the Group.
-They will produce a progress report annually (that can be folded into jurisdiction CAPERS) that will have a 30-day public comment and review.
-Capacity limitations to implement fair housing action Items that are impactful and long-lasting.
+FAIR HOUSING PLAN FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS responsible Party METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) ACTIONS REGIONAL ACTION ITEMS 1 Etablish a Central Texas Regional Fair Housing Working Group (Working Group) made up of alaff from sech of the 10 entitles to collaborate and coordinate on implementation of regional fair housing goals and affordable housing literesta.
+The Group Wit consult with area sequerits on housing literesta, and regional transit providers, and public works start.
+This Group will be facilitated by a travis County Health and Human Services employes learn.
+The group will meet quarterly, and be governed by a group charler and 5 year work plan that will be established to guide the work of the Group.
+They will provide an groupe step of annual) (that can be folded into jurisdiction CAPERS) that will have a 30- day public comment and review.
+Capacity imitations to implement fair housing action items that are impactful and long-lasting.
 Lead: Travis County HHS.
-Membership from all Central Texas Regional Al participating partners HACA will participate as part of the Central Texas Regional Fair Housing Working Group 2 Explore the feasibility to create a regional resource network for downpayment assistance programs that are affirmatively marketed to under-represented homeowners.
+Membership from all Central Texas Regional Al participating partners First quarter of 2020: Identify members and initial workplan; 2-6 months: hold in cheding and device of groups charter, 1-5 years: establish workplan and achieve short term goals outlined in this Pair Housing Plan.
+H4CA will participate as part of the Central Texas Regional Fair Housing Working Group 2 Explore the feasibility to create a regional resource network for downpayment assistance programs that are attrmatively markeled to under-represented homeowners.
 Past government actions that denied equal access to homeownership.
-Existing disparities in ownership by race and ethnicity.
+Existing disparities in omarchip by raze and ethnicity.
 Existing disparities in mortgage loan approvals.
-Gaps in information about housing opportunities.
-Part of Working Group workplan As part of Working Group work plan, explore the improvement of an active marketing and uniformity of downpayment assistance program information.
-Explore possible funding sources to determine the development of an affirmative marketing plan and plan to provide homeowner assistance with forms/applications targeting under-represented residents.
-If implemented, have a pilot program in operation within the next five years.
-HACA will participate as part of the Central Texas Regional Fair Housing Working Group.
-Also, through our subsidiary AAHC, HACA offers homeownership programs through our Down Payment Assistance Program as well as an Equity CLT to provide permanent and sustainable opportunities for very-low income persons.
-3 Working with foundations and private partners, explore and possibly create a regional multifamily rehabilitation and accessibility improvement program to provide an incentive for landiords to rent to persons with disabilities, refuges and others with similar limited rental histories or uneared accuracy of income, voucher holders, and/or residents with criminal history.
-Dispartities in housing cost burden, displacement, increasingly limited nelphormoods in which to use Housing Choice Vouchers, and availability of rental housing to accommodate needs associated with disability, language access, national origin, and rental history.
-Lack of Source of income protection (prohibited by the State) and disparate impact of 3x rent rule on certain households.
-Part of Working Group workplan As part of Working Group work plan, convene focus groups with small landlords to explore an incentive package.
-Determine interest and level of funding required.
+Each in Intomation about housing opportunities.
+Part of Working Group workplan Improvement of an active marketing and uniformity of downpayment assistance program information.
+Explore possible funding sources to determine the development of an affirmative marketing plan and plan to provide homeowner assistance with forms/applications targeting HACA will participate as part of the Central Texas Regional Fair Housing Working Group.
+Also, brough our subsidiary AAHC, HACA offers homeownership paras through our Down Payment Assistance Program as well as an Equity QLT to provide permanent and sustainable opportunities for very-iow income persons.
+3 Working with foundations and private partners, explore and possibly create a regional multifamily rehabilitation and accessibility improvement program to provide an incentive for landords to rent to persons with disabilities, refugees and others with similar imitiar initial histories or unsamed sources of income, voceher holders, and/or residents with criminal history.
+Dispartites in housing cost burden, displacement, increasingly imited neighborhoods in which to use Housing Choice Vouchers, and availability of rental housing to accommodale needs associated with disability, language access, national ordign, and rental history.
+Lack of Source of Income protection (prohibited by the State) and disparate impact of 3x rent rule on certain households.
+Part of Wonking Group wonkplan As part of Wonting Group work plan, convene focus groups with small and/ords to explore an incertive package.
+Determine Interes and level of funding required.
 Explore possible funding sources to determine feasibility of acquiring funds to achieve goal.
 Depending on results of feasibility study, develop a proposal to funders.
-HACA will participale as part of the Central Texas Regional Fair Housing Working Group
+HACA will participate as part of the Central Texas Regional Fair Housing Wonting Group